0xbaaaadf8/chromeos-session/README.md

 4. Save it, change directory to "..", and then follow the build instructions below, jumping to part 3.

 ## How do I build this package myself?
-You must have a GNU/Linux distribution with dpkg (Debian, Ubuntu, Elementary OS, etc.)
+Before you begin, you must have a GNU/Linux distribution with dpkg such as Debian, Ubuntu, Elementary OS, etc.

 1. Clone this repository
 2. Change directory into this project